 Care and management of your data is an essential part of research good practice.
 Most funders and many academic institutions now have mandates to ensure that data is properly managed and, where possible, shared.

-From 29 March 2019, the Arts and Humanities Research Council requires that all proposals include a Data Management Plan (DMP).
+The Arts and Humanities Research Council now requires that all proposals include a Data Management Plan (DMP).
 Previously, only proposals which contained a significant technical element required such a plan.
-Assistance in developing a DMP is available on our website, or by contacting researchdata at warwick dot ac dot uk.
+Assistance in developing a DMP is available, or contact researchdata at warwick dot ac dot uk.